 Opposition leaders led by former chief minister Omar Abdullah today met President Pranab Mukherjee.
 Abdullah sought a political solution to the situation.

-Former chief minister of and Omar Abdullah today met President Pranab Mukherjee along with a team of opposition leaders from the Valley.
+Former chief minister of Jammu and Kashmir Omar Abdullah today met President Pranab Mukherjee along with a team of opposition leaders from the Valley.

 The former chief minister urged the President to find an amicable solution to the ongoing unrest in Kashmir.
 He requested the President to find a solution politically and not administratively.